Moin Uddin (general)

-Moin Uddin (born 2 January 1961) is a Retired Major General of the Bangladesh Army.
-He served as the Chairman of the Bangladesh Rural Electrification Board.
+Moin Uddin (born 2 January 1961) is a retired major general of the Bangladesh Army.
+He served as the chairman of the Bangladesh Rural Electrification Board.

 Early life

 Moin Uddin was born on 2 January 1961 in Khushipur village of Daganbhuiyan in Feni.
-He obtained his BSc degree in Electrical and Electronic Engineering from Bangladesh University of Engineering and Technology in 1984.
+He obtained his BSc degree in electrical and electronic engineering from Bangladesh University of Engineering and Technology in 1984.
 He is the father of two daughters.

 Career

-Moin Uddin joined the Bangladesh Army and was commissioned as a Lieutenant on 20 December 1984.
-He was the Command, Staff and Instructor in the Bangladesh Army.
-He was the Head of the Department of Electrical, Electronic and Communication Engineering (EECE) at the Military Institute of Science and Technology (MIST).
-He has also served as the Dean of MIST.
-He was promoted to Brigadier General on 25 July 2011 and to Major General on 29 November 2015.
-He was appointed as the Chairman of the Bangladesh Rural Electrification Board on 24 October 2011 and retired on 5 January 2022.
+Moin Uddin joined the Bangladesh Army and was commissioned as a lieutenant on 20 December 1984.
+He held various command, staff, and instructional appointments in the Bangladesh Army.
+He was the head of the Department of Electrical, Electronic and Communication Engineering (EECE) at the Military Institute of Science and Technology (MIST).
+He has also served as the dean of MIST.
+He was promoted to brigadier general on 25 July 2011 and to major general on 29 November 2015.
+He was appointed as the chairman of the Bangladesh Rural Electrification Board on 24 October 2011 and retired on 5 January 2022.

 UN peacekeeping mission

 Moin Uddin served in the UN mission in Iraq-Kuwait from 1994 to 1995 and in the UN peacekeeping mission in Congo in 2005–2006.
-In 2000, he received the prestigious honor of Chief of Army Staff for his technological innovations.
+In 2000, he received the prestigious honor of chief of army staff for his technological innovations.